Skip to main contentSkip to navigation

 Platter Damage Is Not Always Fatal

 If your drive is making noise: Turn it off immediately.
-Every second the damaged heads run, they scrape more of the platter surface.
-The difference between a recoverable crash and total loss is often just minutes of runtime.
+Every second the damaged heads run, they scrape more of the platter surface, removing the magnetic coating that stores your data.

 What Is a Head Crash?